-The Trustee Board has two Safeguarding Leads who regularly review all incidents and processes.
-The Trust has formed a Safeguarding Board which meets on a quarterly basis to ensure arrangements for safeguarding and clinical governance within the Trust are adopted effectively and systems and processes are efficient.
+The Trustee Board has four Safeguarding Leads who regularly review all incidents and processes.
+The Trust has formed a Safeguarding Scrutiny Sub-Group which meets six times a year to ensure arrangements for safeguarding within the Trust are adopted effectively and systems and processes are efficient.
 Governors receive updates in relation to safeguarding at the termly Governing Body meetings.